Key takeaways:

 Your choice between wireless and wired security cameras will impact installation, reliability, and scalability.

-Meanwhile, wireless cameras are easier to install and more flexible in terms of placement.
+Meanwhile, wireless cameras are easier to install and more flexible regarding placement.
 However, they may experience connectivity issues in environments with lots of WiFi traffic.
-Plus, these cameras require batteries that you’ll need to charge or replace regularly.
+These cameras require batteries you’ll need to charge or replace regularly.

 Is it better to have wired or wireless security cameras?